Last Updated on August 23, 2023 by Talha Amjad

 Once you get the hang of the core gameplay loop, you will be affixed to it for hours without getting bored.
 But eventually, you will face either one of these, irrespective of your playstyle or story path:

 The Tiresome Grind You want a new upgrade?
-Too bad it requires you to reach a certain number of level.
-You finally got the required level?
-Well now you gotta earn the Eddies!
-But there are so many options to choose from, and only enough funds to choose few.
+Too bad it requires you to reach a certain number of levels.
+Have you finally got the required level?
+Well, now you gotta earn the Eddies!
+But there are so many options to choose from, and only enough funds to choose a few.

 The Trash Loot There are many types of weapons and gears in the game.
 You can either loot them, or you can craft them.
 Looting is easier considering you don’t have to pay anything for them.
 But unfortunately, you will have two weird options to deal with them.

 Most of the loot is a lot similar to one another, with slight changes in their DPS, and most of it simply becomes monotonous.